The Positive Benefits Of Acupressure For Full Body Relief

-Again many of these pressure points (or point locations) are not necessarily located on the stomach area, but when manipulated, are said to open up those pathways or channels of energy flow.
+Again, many of these pressure points (or point locations) are not necessarily located on the stomach area.
+However, when manipulated, are said to open up those pathways or channels of energy flow.

 A systematic review in 2011, even found that acupressure was effective in managing nausea and vomiting during pregnancy and individuals underdoing chemotherapy.

-There is much more research on acupuncture and it's potential benefits on blood flow then that of acupressure, but due to there similarities in treatment we touch on possible benefits here.
+There is much more research on acupuncture and it’s potential benefits on blood flow then that of acupressure.
+However, due to there similarities in treatment, we touch on possible benefits here.

 The main goal of this practice is to increase blood circulation throughout the body, so to open up “energy pathways”.

 A study performed in 2012, actually looked at the effects of acupuncture on blood flow in humans.
 The blood flow images were done by non-invasive Color Doppler Imaging or (CDI).

 It looked specifically at blood flow of the peripheral, mesenteric and retrobulbar arteries by CDI.
 Results suggested some potential benefits of acupuncture in decreased vascular resistance, and increase blood flow in patients with open angle glaucoma.

 One of the most overlooked benefits of this treatment (if needles make you squeamish), is the fact this is needle-free.
 It simply uses manual pressure from a practitioners hands (or self/thumbs).